portdebarcelona/OpenInfoAPI-Ports/docs/Presentation.md

 - Time of access to terminals, useful for planning by traffic managers
 - The weather forecast, of interest for maritime operations and terminal operations
-- Approach maneuvers to support port services operations
+- Approach manoeuvres to support port services operations
 - Ship calls, interesting to the ship agents, freight forwarders and customs agents.

 ## Added value